 The personal social adjustment trainer evaluates the customer for up to five days, for no more than a total of 10 hours, and completes the VR3137A, Personal Social Adjustment Training (PSAT) and Work Adjustment Training (WAT) Evaluation.

+This service can be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 The PSAT Evaluation is purchased one time for each customer.
 The personal social adjustment trainer must conduct the PSAT Evaluation and develop the training plan before the customer receives PSAT.

 13.3.2 Process and Procedures